- Data we collect, hold and process about you

 - If you tell us to stop sending you emails that are not service-related, we shall keep a record of that instruction with your contact details.
 We shall hold that information indefinitely unless you tell us otherwise.

 - Where necessary, we shall keep your personal data for as long as required to do so by law; and where required to establish, exercise or defend our legal rights.

-Your personal data may be stored, processed, and transferred outside the EEA so that we can use your personal data as described in this policy.
+Your personal data may be stored, processed, and transferred outside the EEA to the UK, so that we can use your personal data as described in this policy.

 We will make sure that any transfers of your personal information from one country to another comply with those data protection and privacy laws which apply to us.
 European data protection laws include specific rules on transferring personal information outside the EEA.